DukeChocula/CM3588/README.md

 errors: No known data errors
 ```

-The array will be mounted at /POOLNAME
+The array will be mounted at /mypool (or whatever you named your pool)

 Since this is all SSD array, I recommend enabling autotrim.
-Trim marks the invalid data and tells the SSD to ignore it during the garbage collection process.
+Trim marks the invalid data and tells the SSD to ignore it during the garbage collection process, allowing your SSD to do some cleanup on its end.

 ```bash
 zpool set autotrim=on mypool